openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 Each rule contains one or more conditions such as "alert A is firing" and one or more gatherers with parameters such as "collect N lines of logs from containers in namespace N".
 Current version has these rules defined in the code and the proposal is to load them from an external source to make collection of new conditional data faster.
-Unlike with Thin IO idea, it's not about running brand new code, but just calling the existing gatherers with different validated parameters, so the operator can't collect anything we don't expect.
+It's NOT about running brand new code, but just calling the existing gatherers with different validated parameters, so the operator can't collect anything we don't expect.

 \* note that rule here and later has nothing to do with rules used to analyze data in archives written